-Total cash costs per ounce, All-in sustaining costs per ounce, All-in costs per ounce, C1 cash costs per pound and All-in sustaining costs per pound
+Total cash costs per ounce, All-in sustaining costs per ounce, C1 cash costs per pound and All-in sustaining costs per pound

-Total cash costs per ounce, all-in sustaining costs per ounce and all-in costs per ounce are non-GAAP financial measures which are calculated based on the definition published by the WGC (a market development organization for the gold industry comprised of and funded by gold mining companies from around the world, including Barrick).
+Total cash costs per ounce and all-in sustaining costs per ounce are non-GAAP financial measures which are calculated based on the definition published by the WGC (a market development organization for the gold industry comprised of and funded by gold mining companies from around the world, including Barrick).
 The WGC is not a regulatory organization.
 Management uses these measures to monitor the performance of Barrick's gold mining operations and its ability to generate positive cash flow, both on an individual site basis and an overall company basis.

-Total cash costs start with Barrick's cost of sales related to gold production, and removes depreciation, the non-controlling interest of cost of sales and includes by-product credits.
-All-in sustaining costs start with total cash costs and includes minesite sustaining capital expenditures, sustaining leases, general and administrative costs, minesite exploration and evaluation costs and reclamation cost accretion and amortization.
+Total cash costs start with Barrick's cost of sales related to gold production and removes depreciation, the non-controlling interest of cost of sales and includes by-product credits.
+All-in sustaining costs start with total cash costs and includes sustaining capital expenditures, sustaining leases, general and administrative costs, minesite exploration and evaluation costs related to the current mine plan and reclamation cost accretion and amortization.
 These additional costs reflect the expenditures made to maintain current production levels.